Rosuav/shed/Kytheon.md

 * Require STARTTLS before IMAP authentication (SMTP already does)
 * Upgrade SquirrelMail so it can handle STARTTLS, thus allowing it to be enforced??
 Would mean getting it from svn, not the Debian repo.
 * Backups.
-Stuff that's in git still might get forgotten somehow.
-  - automated 'git status' in every directory???
-    - needs to locate all directories that we care about
-    - needs ignore list
-    - if non-empty status, send email
-    - must cope with different branch and remote names
-* Backups, again.
 Can/should we have a "git backup box" that, on a cron job, pulls a bunch of stuff from GitHub?
 Where should that live?

 Creating a mail user: